 If you are not too interested in pre-set programs and want to just pedal away and adjust resistance as you go you have a number of choices.
 You don’t have to pay over the odds to get that either provided you don’t want high levels of resistance and want just moderate levels of resistance.

 Pre-set programs have profile programs that alter the level of resistance you are pushing against at certain intervals.
 This is done automatically (There is one that is more on how fast you pedal and you change the resistance manually).

 They also have heart rate control programs where they’ll alter the resistance to keep your heart rate in a selected heat rate zone.

 Finally they have fitness tests and heart recovery tests.

 So there is plenty of variety there you can get ones that give you 6 programs if you only want a little variety up to 29 or more.

-You can get variations of these when you spend over $200 and there are good choices under $500 that cover all those.
+You can get variations of these when you spend more and there are good choices without having to break the bank.